Todvaa/album-factory/photos_processor/README.md

 # Album factory Backend Photos Processor

 ## Description
-Receives the event from "photos_downloading".
+Receives the event from "photos_processing".
-Downloads photos from the cloud using a link from a message.
+Downloads photos from S3 storage.
-Uploads photos to S3 storage.
+"Recognizer" finds vectors of faces in photos.
-Sends messages further in the queue ("photos_downloaded" and "photos_processing").
+"Classificator" distributes photographs by person, comparing their vectors Sends data in message to a queue ("photos_processed").